RamyaBoggaram/TinyNN-in-bare-metal-RISCV-AND-QEMU/README.md

 # TinyNN-in-bare-metal-RISCV-AND-QEMU
 These are the steps to build TinyNN in baremetal RISCV and QEMU configurations.
+To build the toolchains in local machines follow: https://github.com/RamyaBoggaram/Baremetal-RISCV-and-QEMU-setup-using-ubuntu-server
 # 1. Copy the code
 Paste the TinyNN.c code in the directory.
 ```